an-anime-team/anime-games-launcher/repository/standards/packages_authority.md

     // List of paths which are allowed to be accessed by the luau module
     // in addition to default ones.
+    allowed_paths?: string[],

+    // List of hashes of the resource.
-    allowed_paths?: string[]
+    hashes: string[]
 };

-// Compromised resources are general resources which were
+// Compromised resources are general resources which were designed with good
-// designed with good intentions but were proven to contain
-// code exploitable by malicious actors.
-For example,
+// intentions but were proven to contain code exploitable by malicious actors.
-// a compromised resource can be a luau module with extended
+// For example, a compromised resource can be a luau module with extended
-// privileges which was using them for good purposes but
+// privileges which was using them for good purposes but contained a bug which
-// contained a bug which could be abused by other luau modules
+// could be abused by other luau modules without extended privileges to escape
-// without extended privileges to escape the sandbox themselves.
+// the sandbox themselves.
-// Compromised resources don't have any special treatment.
-// This category exists for statistical and UI purposes. type ResourceCompromised = 'compromised' | {
+type ResourceCompromised = {
     status: 'compromised',

-    // URL to the page with detailed explanation.
+    // URL to the page with detailed explanation. details_url?: string,

-    details_url: string
+    // List of hashes of the resource.
+    hashes: string[]
 };

-// Malicious resources are resources which were intentionally made
+// Malicious resources are resources which were intentionally made to perform
-// to perform bad behavior on user system.
-These could be viruses
+// bad behavior on user system.
+These could be viruses or luau modules with
-// or luau modules with hidden behavior. type ResourceMalicious = 'malicious' | {
+// hidden behavior.
+type ResourceMalicious = {
     status: 'malicious',

-    // URL to the page with detailed explanation.
+    // URL to the page with detailed explanation. details_url?: string,

-    details_url: string
+    // List of hashes of the resource.
+    hashes: string[]
 };
 ```